mfatihkeskin/trading/README.md

 # trading
-this repo allows fast trading by scanning all BIST stocks for specific indicators, models and patterns
+This repo allows fast trading by scanning all BIST stocks for my specific indicators, models and patterns